mesalock-linux/mesapy/README.md

   verify its libraries and backend written in C using state-of-the-art verification tools.

-- **SGX support**: With the memory safety of MesaPy, we also port it to Intel SGX, which is a trusted execution environment to provide integrity and confidentiality guarantees to security-sensitive computation.
+- **SGX support** (WIP): With the memory safety of MesaPy, we also port it to Intel SGX, which is a trusted execution environment to provide integrity and confidentiality guarantees to security-sensitive computation.
 Developers now can easily use MesaPy to implement SGX applications without worrying about memory issues.

-More details about each features, roadmap, building process can be found here:
+More details about each features, roadmap, and building process can be found here:
 [https://docs.mesapy.org/](https://docs.mesapy.org/)

 # Getting started